Billy Graham: Works

 Graham's My Answer advice column appeared in newspapers for more than 60 years as of 2017.

 Books

-Graham authored the following books, many of which have become bestsellers.
+Graham had authored the following books, many of which became bestsellers.
 In the 1970s, The Jesus Generation sold 200,000 copies in the first two weeks after its publication.
 Angels: God's Secret Agents had sales of a million copies within 90 days after release; How to Be Born Again was said to have made publishing history with its first printing of 800,000 copies.